common grape hyacinth

 Frequently Asked Questions

-Yes, they are extremely common in suburban backyards, parks, and along sidewalk edges.
-They are often planted as ornamentals but frequently escape into lawns, where they naturalize easily.
+Yes, they are extremely common in suburbs.
+They are often found in garden borders, but frequently escape into lawns, where they create beautiful purple patches in the grass before the first mowing of the year.

 Record common grape hyacinth at your habitat